MEMPOOL

 uint32_t MEMPOOL_BlockSize(void *const Block)

-Returns a memory block size.
+- Returns a memory block size. - Parameters

-Block – A valid memory block pointer as returned by
+- Block – A valid memory block pointer as returned by - MEMPOOL_Block(); this condition is asserted.

 - Returns

-Memory block size, in octets.
+- Memory block size, in octets.